melloddy/performance_evaluation/relative_deltas/README.md

  - if compared and baseline are both = perfect performance, delta improve_to_perfect = 0
  - if baseline has perfect perforance and compared has worst performance, delta improve_to_perfect = compared - baseline (i.e. identic to absolute delta)

-## An example to run the code in which SPCLS and SPCLSAUX are chosen as baseline and compared respectively
+## An example code execution

+In this example we will compare SPCLSAUX to the baseline SPCLS.<br>
+Here we also request for the aggregate/CDF perfs to be computed over three subsets:
+ - subset of assays (alive_assay.csv)
+ - TOP 10% subset of tasks relative to the baseline
+ - TOP 10% subset of tasks relative to the delta (defined by `--type`)

 ```bash
 #In this example, subset results on alive assay will be also computed